maticboncina/phone-number-slo-gen/README.md

 # Phone Number Generator - Tool

 This tool was made to satisfy a personal need to obtain a "nice" phone number.
-The tool generates phone numbers based on criteria provided allowing you to forward them to provider to check for availability.
-The tool follows slovenia format (area) (segment1) (segment2).
+The tool generates phone numbers based on the criteria provided allowing you to forward them to the provider to check for availability.
+The tool follows the slovenia format (area) (segment1) (segment2).

 ## Usage

 1. Open numbers.js